Shein lawsuit accuses fast-fashion site of RICO violations

 Shein wrote back with an offer of $500.
 "Shein made its offer as if it were a mom-and-pop operation rather than one of the richest enterprises in the world," the suit alleges.

-The lawsuit claims that Shein's pattern, when accused of copyright infringement, is to claim it had low sales and blame a third-party organization for the theft.
+The suit claims that Shein's pattern, when accused of copyright infringement, is to claim it had low sales and blame a third-party organization for the theft.

 "Shein will also offer an apology and a vague explanation that makes it seem that this was an anomaly — somehow Shein got its wires crossed and produced a very small number of exact copies of the designer's goods," the lawsuit alleges. "[N]ine times out of 10 the designer's counsel will accept what's offered, or bargain for just a little bit more."

-The two other designers, Jay Baron of Burbank, California, and Larissa Blintz of Los Angeles, also alleged their designs were exactly copied by Shein.
-Baron created artwork called "Trying My Best," which was allegedly copied and sold by Shein, while Martinez' "Orange Daisies" clothing was also allegedly copied.
+Two other designers, Jay Baron of Burbank, California, and Larissa Blintz of Los Angeles, also alleged their designs were exactly copied by Shein.
+Baron created artwork called "Trying My Best," which was allegedly copied and sold by Shein, while Blintz's "Orange Daisies" clothing was also allegedly copied.

 Who owns Shein?